AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 * * *

+## Capture Frame Tool updates

+The Capture Frames tool has now been updated to be a frame capturing interface plugin tool with a separate encoder plug-in using the OpenEXR format (.exr).
+You can extend the encoder plug-in with other encoder formats to capture frames in different file formats.

 ## Favorites

 You can add frequently used assets or folders as favorites ![](../images/icon_asset_favorites.png) to the **Favorites** directory in the **Asset Browser**.
 Check the favorite icon ![](../images/icon_asset_set_favorite.png) or right-click in the **Asset Browser** and select **Add to Favorites** to mark an asset or folder as favorite.
 You can also drag and drop assets and folders to the **Favorites** directory.
 For more information, see ~{ Asset Browser }~.